hugogirard/durableFunctionFormRecognizer/README.md

 | Secret Name | Description
 |-------------|------------
-| ADMIN_USERNAME | This is the username needed to login in the Seeder VM
+| ADMIN_USERNAME | This is the username to login in the Seeder VM
-| ADMIN_PASSWORD | This is the secret needed to login in the Seeder VM
+| ADMIN_PASSWORD | This is the secret to login in the Seeder VM
-| AZURE_CREDENTIALS | This is the value returned when creating the Service Principal from the step before
+| AZURE_CREDENTIALS | This is the value returned when creating the Service Principal from the previous step

-## Step 4 - Run the Github Action
+## Step 4 - Run the GitHub Action

 Now it is time to deploy and create all resources in Azure.
-To do this, go to the Github Action tab.
+To do this, go to the GitHub Action tab.

 ![action](https://raw.githubusercontent.com/hugogirard/durableFunctionFormRecognizer/main/images/actionmenu.png)

-Because you **forked** this git you won't see by default the Github action, you will need to enable it.
+Because you **forked** this repo, you won't see by default the GitHub action, you will need to enable it.

 ![action](https://raw.githubusercontent.com/hugogirard/durableFunctionFormRecognizer/main/images/enablegh.png)

-Once the Github Action is enabled, you will see on action in the left menu called **Deploy**.
-Select it and in the right you will see a drop-down list with the action Run workflow.
+Once the GitHub Action is enabled, you will see on action in the left menu called **Deploy**.
+Select it and, on the right, you will see a drop-down list with the action Run workflow.

 Click on it, you can leave the default parameters in place or change them if you want.